Why should I replace my boat carpet?

 – It can sometimes be difficult to remove items from a boat, but with patience and care, you should be able to get the job done.

 – Use a screwdriver or other tool to help loosen screws and hardware from your deck before removing the carpet.
-Be sure to take pictures as references so you can put everything back in place later on.
+Be sure to take pictures as references to put everything back in place later.

 How do you remove carpet glue from fiberglass?

 Removing carpet glue from fiberglass can be a daunting task.
-However, with the right tools and methods, it can be accomplished relatively easily.
+However, it can be accomplished relatively easily with the right tools and methods.

 The first step is to create a solution of contact adhesive and water.
 This can be done by mixing one part of the contact adhesive with four parts of water in a spray bottle.
 Next, spray this mixture onto the area where the carpet glue is present, and let it sit for about 15 minutes.